James Edward Edmonds: Invasion scares

 but Haldane was more persuaded.
 The existing intelligence system could not quantify German spying or stop it.
 The sub-committee recommended that a secret service bureau be established and in August 1909 the new agency was set up within MO5.
 Edmonds appointed Kell to run the agency.
 The government also created controls to monitor and limit the freedom of movement of aliens and increased powers under the Official Secrets Act to give more powers to the police against spies.
 After studying continental powers, the Metropolitan Police gained more powers of arrest and search.
 A conviction could be obtained on the evidence of suspicious behaviour and the burden of proof was placed on the accused.
-By the time that Edmonds left MO5 in 1910 he had established a Secret Service section from a ramshackle, under-funded and poorly-organised group of temporary, part-time and amateur agents which resembled a modern intelligence gathering and counter-intelligence organisation.
+Edmonds, who in October 1909 succeeded Brigadier General Aylmer Haldane as a GSO1 at the War Office, was promoted in January 1910 to colonel and left MO5 later that year.
+He had established a Secret Service section from a ramshackle, under-funded and poorly organised group of temporary, part-time and amateur agents, that resembled a modern intelligence gathering and counter-intelligence organisation.
 Despite being taken in by sensational tales of mass spying, Edmonds had laid the foundations of MI5 and MI6.